pieeg-club/EEGwithRaspberryPI/README.md

 This project is the result of several years of work on the development of BCI.
 We believe that the easiest way to get started with biosignals is to use a shield.
 We will try to reveal the process of reading EEG signals as fully and clearly as possible.

-#### Warnings
->[!WARNING]
-> You are fully responsible for your personal decision to purchase this device and, ultimately, for its safe use.
-PiEEG is not a medical device and has not been certified by any government regulatory agency for use with the human body.
-Use it at your own risk.

->[!CAUTION]
-> The device must operate only from a battery - 5 V. Complete isolation from the mains power is required.!
-The device MUST not be connected to any kind of mains power, via USB or otherwise.
-> Power supply - only battery 5V, please read the datasheet!!!!!

 [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=DIY%20Brain-Computer%20Interface%20PIEEG%20&url=https://github.com/Ildaron/EEGwithRaspberryPI&hashtags=RaspberryPI,EEG,python,opensource)